winitzki/scall/tutorial/programming_dhall.md

 The [Dhall standard prelude](https://prelude.dhall-lang.org/) defines a number of general-purpose functions such as `Natural/lessThan` and `List/map`.

+It will be easy to learn Dhall for readers already familiar with functional programming and, in particular, with the syntax of ML-family languages (OCaml, Haskell, F#, and so on).
+One major difference is the syntax for functions, which is more similar to the notation adopted in System F and System Fω.
+System F's notation `Λt.λ(x:t). f t x` and System Fω's notation `λ(t:*).λ(x:t). f t x` correspond to Dhall syntax `λ(t : Type) → λ(x : t) → f t x`.

 ### Guaranteed termination

 The Dhall interpreter guarantees that any well-typed Dhall program will be evaluated in finite time to a unique, correct "normal form" expression.